 We didn’t have much of an appetite, so I decided to make some warm Japanese Rice Porridge (Okayu) for the family.
 It is the Japanese cold remedy I rely on most to soothe a weak stomach.

-Japanese Rice Porridge – A Healing Food
+Japanese Rice Porridge: A Healing Food

 How to Make Japanese Rice Porridge

-In this recipe, I use a 1:5 rice-to-water ratio to yield a thicker consistency.
+- Adjust water ratio for desired consistency.
+For this recipe, I use a 1:5 rice-to-water ratio to yield a thicker consistency.
 We refer to this ratio as zen-gayu (全粥).
 You could add more water for a lighter porridge.
 There is even a whole range of rice-to-water ratios that the Japanese follow, and each one comes with a specific name.
 You could read more on this in the Recipe Note below.